English Defence League: Counter-jihad, anti-Islamism and Islamophobia

-The EDL fears that Muslims want to dominate Britain by imposing sharia law.
-It claims that this takeover is being facilitated by higher birth rates among Muslims than non-Muslims, and characterises the building of mosques as evidence of this desire for domination.
-It presents Muslim attempts to participate in political life as entryism, an attempt to expand Islamic influence in the Britain.
-The group and its members also allege that British Muslims implicitly support Islamic extremism by failing to speak out against it.
+EDL members regularly referred to Islam as an "ideology" or a "cult" rather than a "religion".
+They perceived it as a threat to Western culture; evoking Samuel P. Huntington's notion of the Clash of Civilizations, the group's discourse constructed a binary division between Western and Islamic culture, the former presented as tolerant and progressive and the latter as intolerant and backward.
+EDL rhetoric explicitly distinguished Muslims from the English national group: for the EDL, a Muslim could not be truly English, and the idea of an English Muslim or a British Muslim identity was not considered acceptable.
+The EDL feared that Muslims want to dominate Britain by imposing sharia law, and interpreted the building of mosques as evidence of this desire for domination.
+It claimed that this Islamic takeover was being facilitated by higher birth rates among Muslims than non-Muslims, and presented Muslim participation in political life as entryism, an attempt to expand Islamic influence in Britain.

-EDL discourse refers to "Islamic supremacism", the belief that Muslims express a superiority complex over non-Muslims.
-It believes that Muslims view non-Muslims as legitimate targets for abuse and exploitation.
-A topic of particular anger among members is the role of men from Muslim backgrounds in grooming gangs largely targeting underage white girls.
-For instance, in drawing attention to the fact that men from Islamic backgrounds were disproportionately represented in the Rochdale and West Midlands child sex grooming scandals, the EDL claimed these men found justification for their actions in Qur'anic references to non-Muslims being inferior.
+EDL discourse expressed a belief in "Islamic supremacism", the notion that Muslims feel themselves superior to non-Muslims, and accordingly thought that Muslims regarded non-Muslims as legitimate targets for abuse and exploitation.
+A topic of particular anger among members was the role of Muslim men in grooming gangs targeting largely underage white girls.
+For instance, in drawing attention to the fact that men from Islamic backgrounds were disproportionately represented in the Rochdale and West Midlands child sex grooming scandals, the EDL said these men found justification for their actions in Qur'anic references to non-Muslims being inferior.
 Conversely, when white sex offenders were exposed, EDL members regarded the perpetrator's ethnicity or religion as irrelevant.
-EDL members also expressed anger at perceived Muslim involvement in drug dealing and other crimes impacting their communities, and at the perceived wealth of British Muslims, which they contrasted with their own strained economic situation.
+EDL members also expressed anger at perceived Muslim involvement in drug dealing and other crimes affecting their communities, and at the perceived wealth of British Muslims, which they contrasted with their own strained economic situation.

 The sociologists Simon Winlow, Steve Hall and James Treadwell noted that all the EDL members they encountered expressed hatred of Muslims.
 Many placed this hatred in relation to local issues and personal experiences; for instance, EDL members regarded being poorly treated by an Asian shopkeeper as evidence that Muslims intrinsically hate the white working class.
 Others expressed anger at events they had seen in the media, such as Muslims burning remembrance poppies in protest at British military activities abroad.
-On the EDL's social media, many supporters incite violence against Muslims: examples include "we need to kill", "time to get violent", and "Kill any muslim u see [sic]".
+On the EDL's social media, many supporters incited violence against Muslims: examples included "we need to kill", "time to get violent", and "Kill any muslim u see [sic]".
 Chants during rallies included "Die, Muslim, die", and "Give me a gun and I'll shoot the Muzzie scum".
 The racial slur "paki" was also common at private EDL meetings, and at demonstrations; chants used include "I hate Pakis more than you" and "If we all hate Pakis, clap your hands".